singh-man/books/crackingTheCoding/17_hard.md

 **Optimal Algorithm**

-To generate a new element Ai, we are searching through a linked list where each element looks like one of:
+To generate a new element Aᵢ, we are searching through a linked list where each element looks like one of:

 - 3 * previous element
 - 5 * previous element